A Multi-Grained Symmetric Differential Equation Model for Learning Protein-Ligand Binding Dynamics: Results

-In this section, we will introduce our framework, \MDModel{}, for learning the MD simulation in protein-ligand binding.
-It has two main phases: (1) A multi-grained SE(3)-equivariant geometric model, \FrameNet{}.
-It models the protein-ligand complex from three granularities, employing three levels of vector frame basis: atom level for ligands, backbone level for proteins, and residue level for protein-ligand complexes.
-(2) A second-order ordinary differential equation (ODE) solver and a second-order stochastic differential equation (SDE) to learn the Newtonian mechanics.
-We further introduce two attributes: a derivative-space augmentation method for the efficient second-order solver and a conditional adjoint solver for lower memory costs.
-This section outlines the structure: the three levels of vector frames in~\Cref{sec:vector_frame}, the architecture of \FrameNet{} for protein-ligand force prediction in~\Cref{sec:Framenet}, the design of \MDModel{} for trajectory simulation in~\Cref{sec:NeuralMD}, and implementation details in~\Cref{sec:details}.\looseness=-1
+In this section, we briefly introduce \MDModel{}, our framework for learning molecular dynamics (MD) simulations in protein-ligand binding.
+It has two main phases: (1) \BindingNet{}: a multi-grained SE(3)-equivariant geometric model that represents the protein-ligand complex across three granularities.
+It utilizes vector frame bases at the atom level for ligands, the backbone level for proteins, and the residue level for protein-ligand complexes.
+(2) Dynamics Solver: either a second-order ordinary differential equation (ODE) solver or a second-order stochastic differential equation (SDE), used to model trajectories as Newtonian or Langevin dynamics, respectively. \Cref{fig:vector_frame_and_NeuralMD_pipeline} depicts the key components and pipeline of \MDModel{}.
+Please check the Methods Section for more details.

+\textbf{(1) Multi-Grained Vector Frames}.
+We consider three data perspectives: atom level for ligands, backbone level for proteins, and residue level for protein-ligand complexes.
+These perspectives allow us to construct vector frames corresponding to each level, serving as reference bases for SE(3)-geometric modeling.

+\textbf{(2) Multi-grained SE(3)-equivariant Binding Modeling: \BindingNet{}.} To model protein-ligand binding prediction, we introduce \BindingNet{}, which leverages the three vector frames established in the first step.
+The core idea is to achieve rotation-equivariant modeling by projecting vector variables onto the reference frames.

+\textbf{(3) Molecular Dynamics Modeling of Binding Complexes: \MDModel{}.} Finally, we leverage the binding energy predictions from \BindingNet{} to simulate protein-ligand binding dynamics.
+This involves using a second-order ordinary differential equation (ODE) for Newtonian dynamics and a stochastic differential equation (SDE) for Langevin dynamics.
+These three steps collectively form the foundation of \MDModel{} for modeling binding dynamics.